 There are several ways to treat an active pest infestation and the most appropriate method will depend upon a variety of factors such as:

-- Type of collection (mixed media, books and archival collections, ethnographic art, etc.)
+- Type of collection (mixed media, books and archival collections, ethnographic art, audio visual materials, etc.)

-- Size of infestation (e.g. single object, storage cabinet or exhibit area)
+- Size of infestation (e.g. single object, storage box or cabinet, or exhibit area)

 - Institutional capabilities (e.g. access to an appropriate freezer)